Recidiviz/recidiviz.org/CONTRIBUTING.md

 provide
 * If a change in existing functionality, why you believe this is advantageous to the current functionality
-* A description of what data might be required to power the feature

 ### Questions, Comments, Concerns